Hyundai Ioniq Electric (2016-2022) boot space & seating

 In This Review

-- 6Practicality & boot space - currently readingThe Hyundai Ioniq Electric is far from the most practical family car, but it’s more than adequate in key areas
+- 6Boot space, seating & practicality - currently readingThe Hyundai Ioniq Electric is far from the most practical electric family car these days, but it's more than adequate in key areas